MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/fixed-or-static-data-can-t-be-larger-than-64k.md

     Reduce the amount of declared data.
 Note that although the size limit for module-level data is 64K, module-level variable-length strings and arrays can exceed this limit.

-- You attempted to allocate more than 64K of static [procedure-level](../../Glossary/vbe-glossary.md#procedure-level) data in the[module](../../Glossary/vbe-glossary.md#module).
+- You attempted to allocate more than 64K of static [procedure-level](../../Glossary/vbe-glossary.md#procedure-level) data in the [module](../../Glossary/vbe-glossary.md#module).

     Reduce the amount of this type of data declared.
 Static data from all [procedures](../../Glossary/vbe-glossary.md#procedure) in a module is limited to a total of 64K (not 64K per procedure).
 Note that static variable-length strings and arrays can exceed this limit.